-PROJECT DESCRIPTION: Preparation of circulation, infrastructure, and urban design plans to implement transit-oriented development plans for two light rail station areas in Sacramento.
+PROJECT DESCRIPTION: Preparation of circulation, infrastructure, and urban design plans to

 The City of Sacramento received planning funds to assist with implementation of two new transit stations in the Meadowview and Florin areas of Sacramento.
 The Meadowview Station area encompasses a total of 152 acres, 55 acres of which are currently vacant, with development potential for 1,300 to 1,900 new housing units plus retail and community space.
 The Florin Road Station area encompasses 220 acres, 27 acres of which are currently vacant, with additional underutilized acres, with potential for 2,300 to 3,600 new housing units, with retail and civic uses.